SkyishRooster/Data-Design-Representation/02_Stay_Logged_in.md

 1. install chrome driver
 2. import selenium
 3. using selenium is an easy way to communicate with the browser (remote controlling a browser)
+4. However, you need to debug much more (update the version of chrome driver, changes in the website design, ...)

 ***set up the driver***
 ```